 Professor Anne Forster

-Anne Forster is a Professor of Stroke Rehabilitation, University of Leeds, based at Bradford Teaching Hospitals NHS Foundation Trust.
-She is the Head of the Academic Unit of Elderly Care and Rehabilitation, Leeds Institute of Health Sciences.
+Anne Forster is a Professor of Ageing and Stroke Research, University of Leeds, based at Bradford Teaching Hospitals NHS Foundation Trust.

 In 2017 she was awarded as an NIHR Senior Investigator, which is for the most prominent and prestigious researchers funded by the NIHR and the most outstanding leaders of patient and people-based research within the NIHR Faculty.